History of welding timeline

 During the Middle Ages, the art of blacksmithing was developed and many items of iron were produced that were welded by hammering.
 It was not until the 19th century that welding as we know it today was invented.

 In 1890, C.L.
-Coffin of Detroit was awarded the first U.S. patent for an arc welding process using a metal electrode.
+Coffin of Detroit received the first U.S. patent for an arc welding process using a metal electrode.
 This was the first record of the metal melted from the electrode carried across the arc to deposit filler metal in the joint to make a weld.
 About the same time, N.G.
 Slavianoff, a Russian, presented the same idea of transferring metal across an arc, but to cast metal in a mold.

-Meanwhile, resistance welding processes were developed, including spot welding, seam welding, projection welding and flash butt welding.
+Meanwhile, resistance welding processes developed, including spot welding, seam welding, projection welding and flash butt welding.
 Elihu Thompson originated resistance welding.
-His patents were dated 1885-1900.
+His patents dated 1885-1900.
 In 1903, a German named Goldschmidt invented thermite welding that was first used to weld railroad rails.